obruck/hematoscope/_members/laura-toivanen.md

   #twitter: oscarbruck
 ---

-Laura (BSc) is studying Bioinformation Technology at the Department of Neuroscience and Biomedical Engineering, Aalto University.
-Laura is developing a digital phenotyping pipeline to collect relevant clinical annotations for acute myeloid leukemia patients.
-She has become an expert of the data secure HUS Acamedic environment.
-Laura is closely working with Kata.
+Laura is a second-year Master's student specializing in Complex Systems within the Life Science Technologies program at Aalto University.
+With a Bachelor's degree in Bioinformation Technology and experience working at the Hematoscope Lab, Laura has developed strong skills in digital phenotyping and clinical data analysis.
+Her current research focuses on building a digital phenotyping pipeline to collect critical clinical annotations for Acute Myeloid Leukemia (AML) patients.
+Laura is adept at using the secure HUS Acamedic environment, where she leverages advanced data analytics and machine learning techniques to advance her research.